What Is Social Procurement?

 Why is social procurement important?

 Local governments spend millions of dollars annually.
-There is an opportunity for local governments to look at the potential for their spending to support local employment, economic and community benefits.
-For smaller communities and those in economic transition, local government spending can be a significant lever to generate positive local and community impacts.
+There is a growing opportunity to look at the potential for their spending to support local support local economies, mitigate climate change, contribute to reconciliation, and provide many additional community benefits.
+For smaller communities and those in economic transition, local government spending can be a significant lever to generate positive community impacts.

 How can social procurement create additional value?

-By including social procurement in their purchasing processes organizations can create additional social and environmental value from their existing spending.
-This ensures dollars spent are contributing to identified economic and social objectives and helping mitigate many pressing social and environmental issues.
+By implementing social procurement in their purchasing practices organizations can create additional social, environmental, and cultural value from their existing spending.
+This ensures every dollar spent is also contributing to identified strategic goals and objectives and helping to mitigate many of the issues facing our communities.